 Since that time, other innovations have spurred a steady and consistent growth.
 The Renaissance Performing Arts Experience was developed and offered performing arts students scholarships patterned the same as athletics.
 This broadened the base of prospective students as did the introduction of a number of non-traditional athletics programs including inline roller hockey, bowling and bass fishing just to name a few.
 Master’s degree programs including a master of arts in education, a master of science in physician assistant studies, a master of business administration and a master of arts in conflict resolution have been added through the years as have options in learning platforms for the master’s degree where students can choose to learn face-to-face in the classroom, online or even via both platforms.

 In 2009, the Bethel Board of Trustees voted unanimously to change Bethel College’s name to Bethel University to best reflect the momentum the school was experiencing.
-Three colleges began operating under the Bethel University umbrella and presently, there are seven colleges that comprise Bethel University: The College of Liberal Arts; The College of Professional Studies; The College of Graduate Studies; The College of Criminal Justice; The College of Education; The College of Health Sciences; and The College of Christian Studies.
+Three colleges currently operate under the Bethel University umbrella: The College of Arts and Sciences; The College of Professional Studies; and The College of Health Sciences.